KFrimps/Self-Driving-Car/README.md

 - Data augmentation using a custom batch generator.
 - Training for a specified number of epochs.
 - Validation using the validation set.

+The training process is handled by the code in `src/train.py`.

 ## Evaluation
 The model's performance is evaluated by plotting the training and validation loss over the epochs.
 The final model is saved as model.h5.